Best practices while random camping to keep you and wildlife safe, and ensure wild places stay healthy for years to come

 Wild camping in the Yellowstone to Yukon region

-Random, wild, or dispersed camping are common terms for the increasingly popular style of camping at undesignated and unserviced backcountry spots, especially in our Covid-19 world where many campgrounds are either closed, or have limited capacity.
+Random, wild or dispersed camping are common terms for the increasingly popular style of camping at undesignated and unserviced backcountry spots.
+This was especially true during the pandemic, when parks and campgrounds saw record-breaking numbers of visitors.

 Whether you are pedaling into the backcountry as a solo cyclist or towing a trailer into the mountains with your family, finding quiet places to reconnect with nature, get out on trails and enjoy evenings around a campfire is a huge draw for many.